-For individuals and families that are newly diagnosed, these stories can be motivational, exploratory and empowering.
-They will gain a better understanding of experiences that they might encounter, what resources are available and importantly knowledge that there are others walking on their path.
+For individuals and families that are newly diagnosed, these stories can be motivational, exploratory, and empowering.
+They will gain a better understanding of experiences that they might encounter, what resources are available, and important knowledge that there are others walking on their path.

 With your permission, stories will be recorded by our interviewers and collated into a booklet or published online.
 Alternatively, you can send us a creative expression of what ASD means to you.
 We would love to represent the diversity of our members.
 We will always seek your consent to use your story.
 Your identity can be kept completely confidential if you prefer